spklpool/cardaviz/README.md

 http://127.0.0.1:5000/pools/spkl
 and see a performance visualization of the SPKL stake pool.

+>Note:  this runs a development Flask server.
+Using it in a production environment would have severe security and perormance consequences.
+Read up on how to run a production Flask server before exposing it to the world.

 ## Running data updates
 To run the data updates, you will need a postgresql database that is being updated with cardano-db-sync.
 Open database.ini and fill in the information to connect to your database.